 The great thing about a Brag Book is that it can incorporate both personal and professional achievements.
-An effective Brag Book should include specific highlights where you have been successful and rewarded for that success.
-If you are driven, that will come through in all aspects of your life.
-Drive exists at 17 years old even when you may have no professional work experience and it exists when you are 70 at the end of your professional career.
+An effective Brag Book should include specific highlights where you have been successful and recognized for that success.

-- Letters, emails demonstrating how you go above and beyond and take initiative
+- Letters, and mails that demonstrate how you go above and beyond and take initiative

 - Customer testimonials